justEstif/project_rps_game/notes.md

   - we could add a helper function to deal with the scores
 - might have to change some of the return values or create more helper functions

+I have decided to use this project as practice for class and modular design in JS.